shandilyaaryan/CollabWrite/README.md

-# Docs Project (WIP)
+# CollabWrite (WIP)

-Welcome to the **Docs Project**, a collaborative, real-time document editing web application inspired by Google Docs.
+Welcome to the **CollabWrite**, a collaborative, real-time document editing web application inspired by Google Docs.
 This project leverages cutting-edge technologies to provide a seamless and efficient user experience for document creation and collaboration.

 ---